 Stan started following drumming classes when he was 7 years old.
 His tendency to add notes between the notes has never left ever since.
 He has presently substituted the drum kit for the bodhrán, an Irish frame drum.
 As one of the few people in the Netherlands, he manages to play musical scales on it.
 Lessons from a classically schooled singing teacher helped him develop a melodic singing voice.
 Besides percussion and vocals, he also plays the mandolin.
 Stan manages the contractual business of the band, like relations with labels and musical rights.

-Besides Pyrolysis, Stan is in the Lisette Lowe band, the folk band Fiddle ‘n Drum, and works as a Customer Success Manager at Sooqr.
+Besides Pyrolysis, Stan is in the Lisette Lowe band, the folk band Fiddle ‘n Drum, and works as a Technical Support Manager at Sooqr.

 At the age of 14 Joshua won the main prize at the local bingo and bought a guitar.
 After jamming for some time the jam sessions asked for more, and a bass guitar joined the family to create more depth in music and songwriting.
 This led to years of jamming and joy of mainly groovy 60s/70s inspired music before any more serious bands were formed.
 When he moved to Utrecht to study he became housemates with Laurens, who introduced him to Pyrolysis.
 After playing several shows he officially joined the band in 2018.